-You may also be eligible for an electricity assistance loan to help with an urgent power bill or heating cost.
-You don't have to be on a benefit, but you may have to repay the loan.
+The Ministry of Social Development may be able to help you with an urgent power bill or heating cost if you have no other way to pay.
+You don't have to be on a benefit, but you may have to pay the money back depending on your situation.

 Talk to your power company first to see if you can make a payment arrangement.
-If that isn't possible, you can use your MyMSD log in to apply for an emergency grant or call 0800 559 009.

-Find out more at: workandincome. govt.nz/eligibility/living-expenses/ heating-and-power-bills.html osts associated
+If that isn't possible, people 16 and over who are New Zealand citizens or permanent residents can apply.

-If you have an urgent energy cost to pay within 24 hours, call 0800 559 009.
+Use your MyMSD log in to contact the Ministry online about an emergency grant at: workandincome.govt.nz/eligibility/ living-expenses/heating-andpower-bills.html.
+If you have an urgent cost to pay within 24 hours, call 0800 559 009